salsanfilippo/js-extensions/README.md

 <a name="new_Object_new"></a>
 ### new Object()
-Native Object class.
+Placeholder for native Object class.
 The methods below are extension methods.

 <a name="Object.clone"></a>
 ### Object.clone(obj) ⇒ <code>[Object](#Object)</code>